-Patricia Faithfull, author of the upcoming middle grade novel Talia the Lionhearted: High Treason provided this review of former literary agent Mark Malatesta.
+Patricia Faithfull, author of the middle grade novel Talia the Lionhearted: High Treason (not yet published), provided this review of former literary agent Mark Malatesta.
 Patricia worked with Mark to improve her query letter and synopsis, which resulted in an offer for representation from Rosemary Stimola, a top literary agent.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Patricia.

 Mark Malatesta Review by Patricia Faithfull

 “’Holy @#%!
 Four minutes after I queried Rosemary Stimola—my dream agent who represents my idol Suzanne Collins, author of THE HUNGER GAMES—she asked to read my manuscript.
 I’m shaking.
 OMG!
 I’m a writer and I don’t know what to say.
 I literally can’t speak.
 I’m going to cry because I’m freaking out, but I’m really happy.
 Mark, your system is brilliant, I love you!!!’
 That was the message I left on your voicemail, Mark.
 I almost fell off my chair.
 FOUR MINUTES!
 That is the power of your query.

 It gets better.
 She gave me, something no other agent ever took the time to do.
 Rosemary gave me the most unbelievable feedback on my manuscript – actual substantive, workable insights – and told me I could resubmit.
 I spent months incorporating them and polishing my story.

 Then she offered to represent me!
 Thank you, Mark!